grame-cncm/faustpwa/mkdocs/docs/index.md

 type of web application that uses modern web capabilities to deliver an app-like experience to users.
 Faust DSP programs can be compiled and [exported as PWA](https://faustdoc.grame.fr/manual/deploying/#exporting-for-the-web).

 ## Installation

 To install a PWA, flash the QR Code (or click on the picture), then click the *Install* or *Add to Home Screen* prompt, and follow the instructions.
 The PWA will then appear on your device's home screen like a native app.
 PWAs are cross-platform and work on most devices with modern web browsers like Chrome.

+When a new application version is available, you must first **uninstall the current version before installing the new one**.
+Additionally, you may need to clear the browser cache (e.g., by using the **"Clear browsing data" option in Chrome or its equivalent in Firefox or Safari**) before proceeding with the installation.

+Please note that if the browser cache is cleared, **all previously installed applications will need to be restarted once to reload the necessary data**.

 ## Programs using sound files